 Valtteri graduated to the Formula 3 Euro Series in 2009 with ART Grand Prix, driving a Mercedes-powered car for the first time.
 The Finn adapted to the new format successfully, finishing the 2009 and 2010 seasons in third place.
 In both years, he won the prestigious Formula 3 Masters in Zandvoort – the only driver to win this event twice in succession.

 In the following year (2011), Valtteri switched to the GP3 Series, which was then in its second season as a support event to Formula One.
 He acquitted himself well to the category, securing four victories on the last four weekends of the season to beat his team-mate James Calado to the title.

 Valtteri was given his first Formula One test outing by Williams in 2010 and continued in this role in 2011 alongside his GP3 commitments.
 For the 2012 season, he decided to concentrate solely on his duties as a Formula One test driver, completing 15 first practice outings over the course of the 20-race season.
 In November 2012, he at last received the long-awaited call from his management team: “Your time has come.”

-Valtteri made his Formula One debut at Albert Park, Melbourne, in the 2013 Australian Grand Prix, thereby becoming the ninth driver from his country Finland to compete at this level.
+Valtteri made his Formula One debut in 2013 at the Australian Grand Prix, becoming the ninth Finnish driver to compete in the sport.
 His debut season turned out to be a difficult one – but he at least outscored his team-mate Pastor Maldonado by four points to one.
 Valtteri’s moment of glory came in qualifying for the Canadian Grand Prix when, on a drying track, he gave a virtuoso performance to claim P3 on the grid.
-In the race itself, though, he stood no chance against the opposition on a dry track.
-He therefore had to wait until the penultimate race of the season before scoring his maiden World Championship points for an eighth-place finish in the United States Grand Prix.
+He scored his first F1 points at the United States Grand Prix with an eighth-place finish.